 For some patients, just the thought of sitting in the dentist's chair can be enough to trigger a panic attack.
 Others have extreme phobias that prevent them from even making an appointment to get their teeth cleaned.
 Others can be especially sensitive to any work being done on their mouths.
 Fortunately, with sedation dentistry at our Atlanta office, patients can now relax through any procedure.
 The name might suggest that the patient is unconscious, but this is rarely the case.
 We offer different methods and degrees of sedation to alleviate your anxiety and allow for maximum comfort during treatment.
-If you would like to learn more about how sedative options can help you achieve improved oral health, please contact our office to make an appointment with Dr. Donald Ross or Dr. Neal Shah.
+If you would like to learn more about how sedative options can help you achieve improved oral health, please contact our office to make an appointment with Dr. Donald Ross, Dr. Neal Shah or Dr. David Kim.

 Understanding Dental Phobia and Anxiety